FlatIO/api-client-python/docs/CollectionApi.md

 List the collections

 Use this method to list the user's collections contained in `parent` (by default in the `root` collection).
 If no sort option is provided, the collections are sorted by `creationDate` `desc`.
 Note that this method will not include the `parent` collection in the listing.
 For example, if you need the details of the `root` collection, you can use `GET /v2/collections/root`.
+To fetch your app collection details, you can use `GET /v2/collections/app`.

 ### Example